garfix/richard-readthedocs/docs/source/introduction/model.md

 [
     {
         "syn": "noun -> 'parent'",
-        "sem": lambda: lambda: model.get_entity_ids('parent')
+        "sem": lambda: lambda: model.get_entity_range('parent')
     },
 ]
 ~~~

-The meaning of the word `parent` is formed by the set of identities (ids) of all parents in the model (or database).
+The meaning of the word `parent` is formed by the range of identities (ids) of all parents in the domain.